 Kolkata Knight Riders (KKR) is one team that has made its presence felt in the Indian Premier League (IPL) since the inception of the tournament in 2008.
 Co-owned by Shah Rukh Khan, Kolkata Knight Riders have always been in the limelight due to the Bollywood connection.
-KKR did not have the best of starts to the tournament but slowly picked up, and under the astute captaincy of Gautam Gambhir, they were crowned IPL champions twice – in 2012 and 2014.
+They did not have the best of starts to the tournament but slowly picked up, and under the astute captaincy of Gautam Gambhir, KKR won the IPL twice – in 2012 and 2014.

 Right from the first year, KKR brought the bling and glitz to the IPL.
 They started strong with Brendon McCullum lighting up the tournament by smashing an unforgettable 158 in the opener against Royal Challengers Bangalore.
 However, it went all downhill for the Kolkata based franchise thereon.

 The Kolkata franchise decided to revamp their squad in 2011 altogether.
 They handed over the team’s reins to Gautam Gambhir, did not pick Ganguly in the auctions leading to much furore, and brought in an unknown entity in Sunil Narine.
-All these decisions bore fruit immediately.
+All these decisions bore fruit immediately as KKR won the IPL in 2012.

 Kolkata Knight Riders qualified for the playoffs for the first time in four years and were finally looking like a side that belonged to the stage.
 Then in 2012, Kolkata defied all odds to beat Chennai Super Kings in the final to lift the IPL trophy.
 There was yet again a slight dip in 2013 where Kolkata finished seventh, but they came back strong and were crowned champions yet again in IPL 2014.